 Individual MBOs for each NEO were set prior to the first performance period and approved by the Compensation Committee.
 The goals were tied to achievement of certain strategic milestones in the first six months of the 2021 Plan.
 Mr. Jenkins had accountability for ensuring achievement of milestones spanning all of the company's strategies, including (among others) rollout of a new menu and related training, third party delivery capability, launch of the Company's new diversity and inclusion initiative, new service model tests, launch of the Company's new programming team, rollout of a new guest metrics platform, and activation of a new store innovation laboratory.
 Mr. Bowman had accountability for creating test-and-measure methodologies to support all strategic initiatives, and also to create a financial model for achieving certain cost savings assuming 2019 sales volumes.
-Ms. Manning had accountability for timely meeting the Company's new store opening timelines and objectives, and also for completing and documenting the second phase of efforts to renegotiate store lease and rent obligations.
+Ms. Manning had accountability for completing substantially all milestones associated with the Company's new service model initiative, as well as supporting the new menu rollout and training initiative and rolling out third party delivery capability.
+Mr. Mulleady had accountability for timely meeting the Company's new store opening timelines and objectives, and also for completing and documenting the second phase of efforts to renegotiate store lease and rent obligations.
 Finally, Mr. Edmund was accountable for developing and implementing the Company's diversity and inclusion plan, including all milestones in the plan through the end of the second quarter, and also for completing rollout of a new enterprise-wide talent sourcing platform.